 Steven Drozd

-Some very exciting news came to us a couple weeks ago when our friends over at Premier Guitar Magazine published the latest edition of Rig Rundown.
-It featured Steven Drozd of the Flaming Lips, straight from the legendary Ryman Auditorium in the heart of Music City, USA, Nashville, Tennessee.
-Unbeknownst to us, Steve has recently added the Nemesis Delay (our stereo multi delay pedal) to his live rig.
+Some very exciting news came to us a few weeks back when our friends over at Premier Guitar Magazine published the latest edition of their superb video series, The Rig Rundown.
+It featured Steven Drozd of the Flaming Lips, straight from the legendary Ryman Auditorium in the heart of Nashville, Tennessee.
+Unbeknownst to us, Steven recently added the Nemesis Delay (our stereo multi-delay pedal) to his live rig.
 Watching the video was one of those thrilling moments when we get to sit back and say, "wow, a pedal that we created is aiding in the performance of some truly brilliant music."

 The Flaming Lips are currently on tour in celebration of their epic 2002 release, Yoshimi Battles the Pink Robots.
 Yoshimi is a masterpiece, a gorgeous amalgam of genre defying psychedelia, sonic experimentation, pounding grooves, floating melodies, and stellar songwriting.
-The Flaming Lips have always been known for putting on a jaw-dropping live show, both visually and musically.
-Given the highly experimental nature of their records, bringing that sound to a live stage is no simple exercise.
-Even Steven admits that recreating their studio recordings in a live situation is a significant challenge.
-He explains, "When we're in the studio, we don't really think about how it's going to be live.
+The Lips have always been known for putting on a jaw-dropping live show, both visually and musically.
+Given the highly experimental nature of their records, bringing the sound to a live stage is no simple exercise.
+Steven explained, "When we're in the studio, we don't really think about how it's going to be live.
 We just make it in the studio... but then when we're starting to play it live, that's when we say, 'How the hell are gonna do that?'"

-This episode of Rig Rundown is a fascinating, in-depth look at the gear Steven is currently using on stage.
-We don't have 100% confirmation, but we can say with some certainty that we hear the Nemesis Delay's "Sweeper" engine (a delay with a modulating filter applied to the repeats) on the video's introduction riff and again at 3:24.
+This episode of Rig Rundown is a fascinating, in-depth look at the gear Steven currently uses on stage.
+We don't have 100% confirmation, but we can say with some certainty that Steven employs the Nemesis Delay's "Sweeper" engine (a delay with a modulating filter applied to the repeats) on the video's introduction riff and again at 3:24.
 We also hear the the Nemesis' "Helix" engine (an angelic effect created by reversing the delay taps and pitching them up an octave) at 9:48.
 Steven admitted, "This Nemesis Delay is a new thing in my life.
 I like it a lot."
 (Thanks, Steven!!!).
 Those are some of the Source Audio highlights, but anybody who digs the Flaming Lips, or just loves nerding-out over oddball gear will love this video.
-Enjoy...

 The Flaming Lips are currently on tour in celebration of their epic 2002 release, Yoshimi Battles the Pink Robots.
 Yoshimi is a masterpiece, a gorgeous amalgam of genre defying psychedelia, sonic experimentation, pounding grooves, floating melodies, and stellar songwriting.
-The Flaming Lips have always been known for putting on a jaw-dropping live show, both visually and musically.
-Given the highly experimental nature of their records, bringing that sound to a live stage is no simple exercise.
-Even Steven admits that recreating their studio recordings in a live situation is a significant challenge.
-He explains, "When we're in the studio, we don't really think about how it's going to be live.
+The Lips have always been known for putting on a jaw-dropping live show, both visually and musically.
+Given the highly experimental nature of their records, bringing the sound to a live stage is no simple exercise.
+Steven explained, "When we're in the studio, we don't really think about how it's going to be live.
 We just make it in the studio... but then when we're starting to play it live, that's when we say, 'How the hell are gonna do that?'"

-This episode of Rig Rundown is a fascinating, in-depth look at the gear Steven is currently using on stage.
-We don't have 100% confirmation, but we can say with some certainty that we hear the Nemesis Delay's "Sweeper" engine (a delay with a modulating filter applied to the repeats) on the video's introduction riff and again at 3:24.
+This episode of Rig Rundown is a fascinating, in-depth look at the gear Steven currently uses on stage.
+We don't have 100% confirmation, but we can say with some certainty that Steven employs the Nemesis Delay's "Sweeper" engine (a delay with a modulating filter applied to the repeats) on the video's introduction riff and again at 3:24.
 We also hear the the Nemesis' "Helix" engine (an angelic effect created by reversing the delay taps and pitching them up an octave) at 9:48.
 Steven admitted, "This Nemesis Delay is a new thing in my life.
 I like it a lot."
 (Thanks, Steven!!!).
 Those are some of the Source Audio highlights, but anybody who digs the Flaming Lips, or just loves nerding-out over oddball gear will love this video.
-Enjoy...

 |